karanja-simon/blog/moleculer-microservices-ii.md

 module.exports = UserService;
 ```

 Now, access `localhost:3000/api/users` &amp; you should get a list of users.
 You can also `GET``localhost:3000/api/users/2` or `POST` a new user.
-Ofcourse our users are hardcoded/in-memory, but in the next section we will add a database for persistence.
+Of course our users are hardcoded/in-memory, but in the next section we will add a database for persistence.